 Paper 2: Computational Thinking, Algorithms and Programming – 1 hour 30 minutes (50%)

-Students also undertake a 20 hour programming project during lesson time to develop their your programming skills in design, write, test and refine their computer programs.
-The high-level programming language use is Python V3.
+Students also undertake a 20 hour programming project during lesson time to develop their programming skills in design, writing, testing and refining computer programs.
+The high-level programming language used is Python V3.

 Cambridge Nationals Creative iMedia